simvue-io/docs/docs/python-client/overview.md

 run = Run()
 run.reconnect(name)
 ```
 At this point the status of the run is changed to `running` and metrics can be collected.
-The argument `offline=True` can be added
-to both the `init` and `reconnect` methods for situations where worker nodes don't have outgoing network access.

 ## Updating tags and metadata